-Five months ago, I launched my productized service.
+In mid 2018, I launched my productized service.
 I completely bootstrapped from the start and made the MVP of the site in 5 hours.
-Since then, it grew to $34,000 in MRR and I also wrote a post on Indie Hackers on how to start a productized service.
+Within 5 months, it grew to $34,000 in MRR and I also wrote a post on Indie Hackers on how to start a productized service.

 As a non-technical Indie Hacker, it is a business model that caught my interest since it does not require a lot of development and can in most cases be fully bootstrapped.

 Since I build all my projects in public, a lot of people have reached out to me wanting to start their own productized services.
 I also connected with many founders in the same space and decided as a result to make a small summary of the various productized services models I have come across over the last few months.

 Hopefully, this will help and empower fellow bootstrappers / Indie Hackers to launch their own projects too.

 Sit back, relax, drink a cup of ☕ and enjoy the read!